Oswaldo Cabrera Player Props: Yankees vs. Rangers

 Oswaldo Cabrera At The Plate

-- Cabrera has picked up a hit in 52.2% of his 23 games this season, with at least two hits in 17.4% of those games.
+- Cabrera has reached base via a hit in 12 games this season (of 24 played), and had multiple hits in four of those games.

-- He has homered in one of 23 games, and in 1.2% of his plate appearances.
+- He has hit a long ball in one of 24 games, and in 1.1% of his plate appearances.

-- Cabrera has driven in a run in five games this year (21.7%), including one multiple-RBI game.
+- In five games this season, Cabrera has picked up an RBI, with more than one RBI once.

-- In seven of 23 games this season, he has scored, including multiple runs once.
+- He has scored at least once seven times this year (29.2%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.